jcmcnch/MGPrimerEval/README.md

 `mamba create -c agbiome --name bbmap-env bbtools`

-Now, download and create the database:
+Now, download and create the database (should only take a few minutes):

 ```
 mkdir -p ~/databases/bbsplit-db/